[Updated: February 21, 2025]

 # http://pandas.pydata.org/pandas-docs/stable/generated/pandas.read_csv.html

-IRIS_DATA = pd.read_csv('iris.data', header=None)
+IRIS_DATA = pd.read_csv("iris.data", header=None)

 # Prepare the training data and test data

-# The original Iris Data Set has 150 samples and 50 samples for each
+# The original Iris Data Set has 150 samples and 50 samples for each class.

 # 0 ~ 39: setosa training set